okdistribute/website/posts/2015-01-13-coming-out-of-the-debt-closet.markdown

----
-layout: post
-title: "Coming out of the debt closet"
-date: 2015-01-13 15:29
-comments: true
-categories: story debt personal
----
 I've come out of the closet before, and I'm going to do it again.

 I paid my student loan payment today.
 (20 years ago that would be 'I kissed a girl today' ;p)

 I'm 24 years old and my debt is $75,817.81.
 The interest rates on my 6 loans vary between 4.5% and 11%.
 My total minimum payments hover somewhere around $400 or $500 a month.

 ## Calculator
 Here's what happened when I put in my worst loan into an online debt calculator.
 For just one of my Navient (formerly Sallie Mae) loans, the principal balance is $33,000 (I think this was my freshman year -- room+board+tuition).
 If I just pay the minimum payment, which is about
 $159/month, I won't be debt free, ever.

 ![mydebt1](/images/blog/mydebt1.png)